brand icon Jul29

 Other shoe tips: go for neutrals (nude heels, nude flat sandals, nude heeled sandals) and pack shoes that can be dressed up or down.

 If I can’t do laundry, I put my sweatiest and dirtiest clothes in my laundry bag that came built into my Away luggage.
-(Again, that’s usually my running clothes!)
+(That’s usually my workout clothes!)
 That allows me to rewear items if I need to so I don’t immediately stuff them in there.
 Then, when I’m packing to head home, I empty the must-be-washed items into the laundry bag and move any clean clothes into a smaller packing cube.
-I essentially replace the largest cube with the laundry bag, space wise, so I have room for it.
+I essentially replace the largest cube with the laundry bag, space-wise, so I have room for it.
 Replacing the large packing cube usually allows for the laundry bag to fit perfectly into my suitcase.

-Here is a packing list for you to use on your next trip!
-Maybe pin for future reference!
+Here is a packing list for you to use on your next trip in case it’s helpful.

 ultimate packing list